inanna-malick/akka-streams-example/README.md

 =====================================

 <img src="img/mugatu_streams.jpg" alt="alt text" width="150">
-Streams are so hot right now
+Streams are so hot right now: here are a few examples of how stream processing is used today:

-- Streaming video is replacing legacy media.
-    + netflix alone has been measured using 35% US downstream internet bandwidth at peak
+- Streaming video is replacing legacy media: Netflix alone has been measured using up to 35% US downstream internet bandwidth.
-- Real time data processing: streams of stock prices, analytics data, log events
+- Real time data processing: streams of stock prices, analytics data, log events, streams of data from networked sensors.
-- Big Data: processing large data sets can usually be reduced to some combination of map and reduce steps, both of which are naturally implemented using streams
+- Big Data: processing large data sets can usually be reduced to some combination of map and reduce steps, both of which are naturally implemented using streams.
-- Internet of Things: streams of data produced by networked devices and sensors
+    + This isn't just a hypothetical: Twitter's Summingbird library can be used to build descriptions of stream processing logic that are then used to create either real-time data processing steps using Storm or batch-processing jobs using Hadoop.
 - The Web: Streams of packets via TCP or UDP